-Performed in the comfort of our Owings Mills, MD dentist office, a root canal is generally no more painful than a tooth filling.
-Most patients are relieved of their tooth pain once the root canal procedure is in progress as the infected tissue is removed.
+Root canal therapy is a common procedure performed at our Owings Mills, MD dentist office.
+This treatment is mistakenly thought to be very painful yet root canal therapy is generally no more painful than a tooth filling.
+Patients are actually relieved of their tooth pain once the root canal procedure is in progress and the infected tissue is removed.
 The infection of the canal is what causes tooth pain, not the root canal procedure.
 A root canal is a conservative treatment that allows you to keep your natural tooth structure which is preferable to the alternative – tooth extraction.

 About the Root Canal Procedure

-Root canal therapy usually requires multiple visits to our Owings Mills, MD dentist office.
+Root canal therapy, or endodontic therapy, usually requires multiple visits to our Owings Mills, MD dentist office.
 First, we will take diagnostic x-rays to evaluate the tooth and root canal, looking for signs of infection in surrounding areas.
-Dr. Vanderburg will discuss the procedure with you and explain what will happen during and after the treatment.
+We will discuss the procedure with you and explain what will happen during and after the treatment.

 To begin the procedure, you will be given a form of anesthesia to make you more calm and relaxed.
-Dr. Vanderburg will drill a small hole into the tooth to access the infected tissue and remove the damaged nerve and any debris inside the tooth.
+We then will drill a small hole into the tooth to access the infected tissue and remove the damaged nerve and any debris inside the tooth.
 Removing the infected pulp will relieve any pressure caused by the infected tooth.
-She will then thoroughly clean the tooth and get rid of any excess material and fill it with a biologically-inert substance to prevent further decay.
+The tooth is then thoroughly cleaned and rid of any excess material.
+It is filled with a biologically-inert substance to prevent further decay.

-To strengthen a tooth after root canal therapy, Dr. Vanderburg often recommends the placement of a dental crown to help support the structure of your tooth.
+To strengthen a tooth after root canal therapy, we often recommend the placement of a dental crown to help support the structure of your tooth.
 Custom fit and color matched to your natural teeth, a dental crown fits around the tooth like a cap and will support the long term health of your tooth.

 Schedule an Appointment

-Cosmetic and Advanced Dentistry offers root canals in our Owings Mills, MD and Baltimore, MD dentist office.
-Call (410) 697-6290 to schedule an appointment with Dr. Vanderburg or request an appointment online.
+Cosmetic and Advanced Dentistry offers root canals in our Baltimore, MD dentist office.
+Call (410) 697-6290 to schedule an appointment or request an appointment online.
 Let us help you find relief from your painful tooth infection.